GoogleContainerTools/kpt-functions-catalog/examples/helm-inflator/README.md

 # Helm Template

-The `helm-template` KRM config function generates a new kpt package from a local Helm chart.
-This example invokes the helm template function using declarative configuration.
+The `helm-inflator` KRM config function generates a new kpt package from a local Helm chart.
+This example invokes the helm inflator function using declarative configuration.

 ## Function invocation